bozho/console/README.md

         + improve the status bar with: console buffer size, console screen size, selection size and console PID
-        * dropping a file affects all view in a group
+        * dropping a file affects all views in a group
         * aero glass margins are resetted when composition change (hibernation disables DWM, at wakeup ConsoleZ was fully transparent)